newretirement/fpe-api/datatypes.md

 #### FIRE

-`FIRE` is the result of an optional calculation that finds the earliest `endDate` that can be used across all [PaymentStreams](#PaymentStream) whose `earnedIncome` flag is true such that the forecast's `estateValue is as close to $0 without going negative.
+`FIRE` is the result of an optional calculation that finds the earliest `endDate` that can be used across all [PaymentStreams](#PaymentStream) whose `earnedIncome` flag is true such that the forecast's `estateValue` is as close to $0 without being negative.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |